Reducing alcohol- related harm in Europe

 Pan-European campaign to promote Responsible Drinking- Take the RDQ!

-On 10 May 2022, spiritsEUROPE launched a new educational online quiz for adults in 12 European countries and 13 languages to raise awareness about responsible drinking.
+Educational online quiz for adults in 18 countries to raise awareness about responsible drinking.
 The quiz is part of the spirit sector’s commitment made under the European Commission’s Code of Conduct on Responsible Food Business and Marketing to roll out responsible drinking initiatives in all EU Member States by 2030.